On localizations of quasi-simple groups with given countable center: Centers and localizations of quasi-simple groups

 We will also need a version of the above for $\size{I}\le 1$.
 If $I=\emptyset$, we will replace $I$ by $I'=\{0,1\}$ and let $G_0=G_1=Z_m$ (with $m$ as in the theorem and $Z_m=Z$, if $m=\infty$).
 If $I=\{0\}$, then choose $G_0=H$ co-hopfian and $G_1=Z_m$.
 Thus we can apply Theorem \ref{Obra} and Corollary \ref{Ismall} for $I'$ (because $Z_m$ is hyperabelian and $H$ is co-hopfian) and get for any $I$ (also for $\size{I}= 0$ and $\size{I}= 1$) the following immediate

 \begin{corollary} Let $H=1$ or $H$ be a countable co-hopfian group without involutions of any exponent $m > 10^{75}$ or $m=\infty$.
-Then there is a group $G$, such that the following holds. \begin{enumerate} \item[(1)] $H\subseteq G$ is countable, simple, complete, aspherical and has no involutions. \item[(2)] If $H\ne 1$, then $G$ satisfies Ol'shanskii's subgroup property for $H$.
-If $H$=1, then $G$ satisfies Ol'shanskii's subgroup property for the empty set of groups. \item [(3)]The Schur multiplier $\textrm{\emph{Mult}}({G})$ is a free abelian group of infinite (countable) rank. \item[(4)] If $m=\infty$, then $G$ is torsion-free, and if $m<\infty$, then $G$ has exponent $m$. \item[(5)] $G$ is co-hopfian. \end{enumerate} \end{corollary}
+Then there is a group $G$ such that the following holds. \begin{enumerate} \item[(1)] $H\subseteq G$, with $G$ countable, simple, complete, aspherical and without involutions. \item[(2)] If $H\ne 1$, then $G$ satisfies Ol'shanskii's subgroup property for $H$.
+If $H=1$, then $G$ satisfies Ol'shanskii's subgroup property for the empty set of groups. \item [(3)]The Schur multiplier $\textrm{\emph{Mult}}({G})$ is a free abelian group of infinite (countable) rank. \item[(4)] If $m=\infty$, then $G$ is torsion-free, and if $m<\infty$, then $G$ has exponent $m$. \item[(5)] $G$ is co-hopfian. \end{enumerate} \end{corollary}

 \begin{theorem} Let $H$ be any simple, co-hopfian and complete group, which embeds properly into a simple, complete group $G$ satisfying Ol'shanskii's subgroup property with respect to $H$.
 Then $G$ is co-hopfian, and $H\subseteq G$ is a localization. \end{theorem} \Pf The group $G$ is co-hopfian by Corollary \ref{Ismall}.
 We can now use Corollary \ref{Criterion-complete} to show that $H\subseteq G$ is a localization.